dbt, Incremental Models, Merge Strategy, Performance Optimization, Analytics Engineering

 Modern analytics pipelines increasingly integrate streaming data.
 When connecting dbt to Kafka topics, incremental models become essential for managing continuous data flows.

-Governance platforms provide enterprise-grade Kafka management, allowing you to monitor, transform, and route streaming data.
+Conduktor provides enterprise-grade Kafka management, allowing you to monitor, transform, and route streaming data with features like schema registry integration, data quality rules, and real-time governance.
+Learn more about managing Kafka topics and Kafka Connect for streaming-to-warehouse pipelines.
 When paired with dbt incremental models, you can efficiently transform streaming data into analytics-ready tables:

 {{